What is the first treatment given for PTCL?

 - Patients determined to be at low risk for a relapse or recurrence, and

-- Patients with the ALK-1-positive ALCL subtype, which typically has a good prognosis and therefore may not require bone marrow transplant when in remission.
+- Patients with the ALK-1-positive ALCL subtype, which typically has a good prognosis and therefore may not require stem cell transplant when in remission.

 Studies have shown that some patients who receive stem cell transplants as part of their first-line therapy for PTCL can experience prolonged remissions.
 However, in the population of PTCL patients, only a select few are eligible for stem cell transplants.
 It is also important to note that much of the data regarding stem cell transplants are generated from small, uncontrolled trials.